La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 Thus, in case you don't know the name of the listener you just place **do** after it if you want to continue the same sentence after the vocative.

-If you use the vocative on its own (without a noun after it) and the sentence is not finished yet then you need to separate it from the rest, because the things likeliest to follow the vocative in a sentence could easily be misconstrued as describing your addressee.
-Use the word **do** for that.
+If you use the vocative on its own (without a noun after it) and the sentence is not finished yet, then you need to separate it from the rest.
+This is because the things that are most likely to follow the vocative in a sentence could easily be misconstrued as describing your addressee.
+Use the word **do** for separation.
 For example,

 > **coi do la .alis. la .doris. pu cliva**
 > _Hello!
 Alice left Doris._